An enclave of rich Bahamian culture, Coconut Grove’s Village West neighborhood is a historical gem.

 Commonly referred to as “shotgun houses,” this type of architecture can be traced back to West Africa, particularly the Yoruba tribes.
 According to historians, a bullet fired at the front door would pass straight through the house and out the back door, hence the name of this style of home.

-• The Village House: first Black funeral home.
+• The Village House: first black funeral home in the area

-• Coconut Grove Cemetery: first used as a final resting place for Bahamian immigrants in the early 1900s.
+• Charlotte Jane Memorial Park Cemetery: first used as a final resting place for Bahamian immigrants in the early 1900s

 Renowned journalist Arva Moore Parks further describes a selection of the historic churches in the area: